-Datasheet Revision 3.0 04-Nov-2016 CER0011-120-01 45 of 230 © 2014 Dialog Semiconductor parity with the Line Control Register (LCR) has no effect.
+Datasheet Revision 3.2 17-Jan-2017 CFR0011-120-01 44 of 233 © 2014 Dialog Semiconductor parity with the Line Control Register (LCR) has no effect.
 When the UART is configured to support IrDA 1.0 SIR it can be enabled with Mode Control Register (MCR) bit 6.
 When the UART is not configured to support IrDA SIR mode, none of the logic is implemented and the mode cannot be activated, reducing total gate counts.
-When SIR mode is enabled and active, serial data is transmitted and received on the sir\out\n and sir\in ports, respectively.
+When SIR mode is enabled and active, serial data is transmitted and received on the sir\out\n and sir\in ports, respectively. pulse.

-Transmitting a single infrared pulse signals a logic zero, while a logic one is represented by not sending a pulse.
 The width of each pulse is 3/16th of a normal serial bit time.
 Thus, each new character begins with an infrared pulse for the start bit.
 However, received data is inverted from transmitted data due to the infrared pulses energizing the photo transistor base of the IrDA receiver, pulling its output low.
 This inverted transistor output is then fed to the UART sir\in port, which then has correct UART polarity.
 Figure 32 shows the timing diagram for the IrDA SIR data format in comparison to the standard serial format.